 UC9-11: Exception flow of events:

-Step1: If player loses the connection to the network after winning the game, client wait for a specified amount of time.
+Step1: If player loses the connection to the network after winning the game, client waits for a specified amount of time.
 If player comes back, client sends request to server and steps 2-8 will carry on.
 If the server hasn’t got any request within the time limit, then server will remove the player’s character.

-UML Diagrams v1
+UML Diagrams

-UML diagrams are created with Creatly Online Diagram Software Tool.
-According to use cases definition there should be two sides in the system: server and client side.
-Client side is separated with model, controller.
-Model has main attributes of the uses cases.
-View side is the screen and results that are shown to the actors in the game.
-For the server side, controllers are used for keep tracking of movement, state, position and the services of match.
-In addition to these database should keep the records of the game.
+There are two sides in the system: server and client side.
+The server uses MVC, where the JSON results are the view.
+Models on the client have attributes from the uses cases.
+A database keeps track of data that needs to persist between session and you can see how we envisioned using the Repository pattern (“Repo”) to access the database.

-//can be more
+You can also see our plan to write our game logic in services, such that they are reusable and separated from the controllers.
+This way the controllers can be very simple.